-Approval of Proposal Two (ratification of independent registered public accountants), Proposal Three (say-on-pay) and Proposal Five (shareholder proposal regarding deforestation) requires the affirmative vote of a majority of the shares voted in person or by proxy at the Annual Meeting.
-For Proposal Four, the frequency receiving a plurality of shares voted in person or by proxy at the Annual Meeting will be taken into consideration by the Board of Directors in determining how often an advisory vote on executive compensation will be submitted to shareholders in the future.
+Approval of Proposal Two (ratification of independent registered public accountants), Proposal Three (say-on-pay) and Proposal Four (shareholder proposal regarding deforestation) requires the affirmative vote of a majority of the shares voted in person or by proxy at the Annual Meeting.
 Broker non-votes, if any, and abstentions will not be treated as votes cast with respect to these proposals and, therefore, will have no effect on the outcome of the votes.